 Individual Actions.
 As of December 31, 1997, there were approximately 250 cases pending against Liggett, and in most cases the other tobacco companies, where individual plaintiffs allege injury resulting from cigarette smoking, addiction to cigarette smoking or exposure to ETS and seek compensatory and, in some cases, punitive damages.
-Of these, 108 are pending in the State of Florida, 82 are pending in the State of New York and 19 are pending in the State of Texas.
-The balance of individual cases are pending in 16 states.
+Of these, 108 are pending in the State of Florida, 82 are pending in the State of New York and 19 are pending in 16 states.
 There are four individual cases pending where Liggett is the only named defendant.